dylanbegin/void-install/README.md

 flatpak install flathub com.slack.Slack flatpak install flathub io.github.pyfa_org.Pyfa
 ```
+[!NOTE]
-< At this point you are pretty much done with the install.
+> At this point you are pretty much done with the install.
 Anything below is my own customizations and dot files, but I'm sharing them here too!
 Feel free to use whatever you want!
-{is.info}

 ## Theming
 Theming in Linux sucks... a lot.
 And it sucks even more whithout a DE.
 The `~/.local/share/` folder already comes with several, fonts, icons/cursors, and themes installed.
 Below is a general guide on how to unify our theme.
 Also check out the theming section on the Arch wiki for more information [wiki.archlinux.com](https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications).